cockpit-project/cockpit/doc/protocol.md

 Framing
 -------

-The channel id is a string and ends with a newline.
-It may not contain a newline, and must be utf8 valid.
-After this comes the channel dependent payload.
+The channel id is a UTF-8 valid string.
+The channel id string comes first in the message, then a new line, then payload.

 For example if you had a payload of the string 'abc', and it was being sent through the channel 'a5', that might look like: